gabrieleteotino/llamacppdocker/README.md

 To speed up the development process we will build a base image with CUDA and llama-cpp-python.

-If you have other requirements in your project put them inside this image, it will make building and iterating on your app image much faster.
+Place other project requirements in this image for faster building and iteration of your app.

-From the root folder of the project run
+From the root folder of the project run:

 ```powershell
 docker build --build-arg GPU_ENABLED=true -t llama-cpp-python-docker:12.1.1 -f .\docker\llama-cpp-python-docker\Dockerfile .